ilovelogic/Pauli-Path-Method/Lemma_8/README.md

    Recursively traverses all possible Pauli paths along an `XYZGeneration` tree and appends them to `xyz_pauli_paths`.

    - **`rn_to_z(first_op:PauliOperator)`**\
-   A static method that replaces all 'R's and 'N's in the first `PauliOperator` of a path with 'Z's, in order to satisfy the second requirement to be a legal Pauli path.
+   A static method that replaces all "R"s and "N"s in the first `PauliOperator` of a path with "Z"s, in order to satisfy the second requirement to be a legal Pauli path.